Data Partners

 LINC is a resource for data partners who would like to improve their approach to data sharing for research and analytic projects requiring cross-system data.
 The LINC Director only initiates the onboarding process for new data partners if the data partner (a) desires to join the LINC partnership and reaches out or (b) is a necessary party to a potential LINC project initiated by an existing LINC data partner.
 The steps to joining the LINC collaborative include:

-An introductory meeting with LINC Director and prospective data partner leadership to learn about the LINC collaborative and its governance and legal frameworks.
+An introductory meeting with the LINC Director and prospective data partner leadership to learn about the LINC collaborative and its governance and legal frameworks.
 This is an opportunity to ask questions and identify the ways LINC can meet their needs.
 If a potential LINC project hasn’t already been identified for the partner, this is an opportunity to brainstorm ideas.

-A subsequent meeting with LINC Director and prospective data partner legal, privacy, and data security staff.
+A subsequent meeting with the LINC Director and prospective data partner legal, privacy, and data security staff.
 This is to introduce the LINC collaborative and provide greater detail on the ways the LINC structure addresses the concerns of these organizational experts.
 Flexible decisions that can be made by the prospective LINC data partner include:

 • Any limitations on their ability to support LINC projects (e.g., specific project types based on regulations, must benefit data partner directly, hiatus due to pandemic).

-• How data will be prepared for LINC projects they choose to approve (e.g., standing data extract held by data partner and refreshed routinely, customized data pulls for projects, direct access to data system for LINC data scientist.
+• How data will be prepared for LINC projects they choose to approve (e.g., standing data extract held by data partner and refreshed routinely, customized data pulls for projects, direct access to data system for LINC data analyst.

 • Specific de-identification and cell suppression policies